SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 For each individual handling issue category, for example *low speed corner entry understeering*, the "Frequency" shows how often this happens related to the overall track length and the "Intensity" shows the category (*Light*, *Medium* or *Heavy*) according to your initial settings.
 You can use the threshold slider here to *filter* unimportant issues, which you don't want to be considered.
 Moving the slider to the right will remove all issues, whose frequency percentage is below the set threshold.
 If you want to include all issues, set the slider completely to the left.
 You can additionally remove those issues, which resulted from a driver error, by unchecking the check box in the issue list, before proceeding.

 When you are satiesfied with the displayed handling issues, click on "Apply".
-The analyzer will clear all current handling issues from the left pane of the "Setup Advisor" and will create new ones for the recorded issues.
+The analyzer will clear all current handling issues from the left pane of the "Setup Workbench" and will create new ones for the recorded issues.
 Please note, that all issues for a given category, for example "Understeer on low speed corner entry", will be combined into one issue in the problem list.

 Please be aware that not every handling issue is related to problems with the car setup.
 Equally often they arise when you are not used to specific characteristics of the car and you are kind of *overdriving* it.
 The analyzer can help you here as well.
 Try to drive clean laps as without too much detected over- or understeering events.
 You will see, that this will feel slower most of the time, but in the end you will be faster.